 Detection of Illegal Immigrants and Smugglers of Contraband Goods

-The Blighter radar can be used as the primary detection sensor for long-range remote surveillance platforms.
-Where persistent surveillance of the border is required then integrated fixed tower structures can be used to mount the Blighter radar and other sensors to provide optimal long-range surveillance.
+The Blighter radar is used as the primary detection sensor for long-range remote surveillance platforms.
+Where persistent surveillance of borders is required then integrated fixed tower structures can be used to mount the Blighter radar and other sensors to provide optimal long-range surveillance.

-In remote areas, it is common for intruders to follow natural routes across the land; valleys, mountain paths, desert animal tracks etc. In these instances, mobile or portable surveillance systems can provide a cost effective way of monitoring key areas with limited resources.
-As the flow of intruders is reduced through successful interception by the surveillance system then it can be moved to the next hot-spot.
-The Blighter radar is sufficiently compact and robust to be fitted to vehicle based surveillance vehicles.
-Typically these use extendable masts to elevate the Blighter radar and electro-optic system for optimal visibility.
+In remote areas, it is common for intruders to follow natural routes across the land; valleys, mountain paths, desert animal tracks.
+In these instances, mobile or portable surveillance systems can provide a cost-effective way of monitoring key areas with limited resources.
+As the flow of intruders and cross-border activities is reduced through successful interception by the surveillance system then it can be moved to the next hot-spot.
+The Blighter radar is sufficiently compact and robust to be fitted to fixed integrated surveillance towers, or vehicle-based surveillance vehicles.
+Typically, these use extendable masts to elevate the Blighter radar and electro-optic system for optimal visibility and detection range.

 In extreme environments, where it is not possible to drive vehicles, then the Blighter radar system can be backpacked and carried to the surveillance area.
-The Blighter Explorer system is a man-portable, battery-powered integrated Blighter radar and electro-optic system.
-Such a system can operate for extended periods from battery and solar-power if required.
+The Blighter radar is man-portable, and battery-powered which can be operated for extended periods from battery and solar-power sources if required.

 Prevention of Narco-terrorism

 A key characteristic of narco-terrorism is the increasing capability and resources of the smugglers and terrorists.
 With organised and frequent illegal border-crossings, the narco-terrorists learn about the quality and effectiveness of surveillance systems and discover how to avoid or defeat them.